 There are three rows of seating on this vehicle, and it is capable of transporting seven people at a time and even comes with a leather upholstery option on the Tekna trim.
 Rear privacy glass is included on all three models.

-The door mirrors are not only electronically controlled but they can also be heated as needed, offering quick defrosting on cold mornings.
-There are also six speakers around the vehicle with the Tekna trims capable of playing music from a 9Gb hard drive.
-The wipers are also capable of identifying rain as it occurs and will operate automatically when rain is detected.
+The door mirrors are not only electronically controlled, but they can also be heated as needed, offering quick defrosting on cold mornings.
+There are also six speakers around the vehicle, with the Tekna trims capable of playing music from a 9-gigabyte hard drive.
+The windshield wipers can also tell when it’s raining and will turn on automatically when they do.

 There’s also Bluetooth support and automatic headlights on the vehicle.
-There are even some roof rails that are extremely handy for easily attaching roof bars and carrying objects.
+Some roof rails are very useful because they make it easy to attach roof bars and carry things.